Mimicking counterfactual outcomes to estimate causal effects: Setting and notation

 \section{Setting and notation}

-The setting to which structural nested models in continuous time apply is as follows.
-The outcome of interest is a continuous real variable $Y$.
-For example, a patient's survival time, time to clinical AIDS, or number of white blood cells after the treatment period.
+The setting to which continuous-time structural nested models apply is as follows.
+The outcome of interest is a continuous real-valued variable $Y$.
+For example, $Y$ is a person's survival time, time to clinical AIDS, the number of white blood cells, or the CD4 count.
 Our objective is to estimate the effect of treatment on $Y$.
-There is some fixed time interval $\left[0,\tau\right]$, with $\tau$ a finite time, during which treatment and patient characteristics are observed for each patient.
-We suppose that after time $\tau$, treatment is stopped or switched to some kind of baseline treatment.
-This article assumes that there is no censoring, and $Y$ is observed for every patient in the study.
-See e.g.\ \citet{Enc} for ideas about dealing with censoring.
+In this article, we consider a fixed time interval $t\in[0,\tau]$ with finite $\tau$, where $t=0$ is the time at which follow-up of interest starts (for example, $0$ could be the time of enrollment in a study, or a baseline time).
+During the time interval $[0,\tau]$, treatment and person characteristics are observed for each person. $Y$ is measured at or after time $\tau$, or, in the case of a survival time outcome, $Y$ could be measured before time $\tau$ if the person dies before time $\tau$.
+We assume that treatment starts at or after time $0$.
+We suppose that after time $\tau$, treatment is stopped or switched to some kind of baseline treatment regime.
+Most of this article assumes that there is no censoring, and $Y$ is observed for every person in the study.
+Section~\ref{cens} incorporates right censoring.

-We denote the probability space by $\left(\Omega,{\cal F},P\right)$.
-The covariate process describes the course of the disease of a patient, e.g.\ the course of the blood pressure and the white blood cell count.
-We assume that a realization of this covariate process is a function from $\left[0,\tau\right]$ to $\mathbb{R}^d$, and that such a \emph{sample path} is continuous from the right with limits from the left (cadlag).
-The covariates which \emph{must} be included are those which both (i)~influence a doctor's treatment decisions \emph{and} (ii)~possibly predict a patient's prognosis with respect to the outcome of interest.
-If such covariates are not observed the assumption of no unmeasured confounding, mentioned in the introduction, will not hold.
+The covariate process describes the course of the disease of a person, e.g.\ the course of the blood pressure and the white blood cell count.
+The covariates which \emph{must} be included are those which both (i)~influence a doctor's treatment decisions \emph{and} (ii)~predict a person's prognosis with respect to the outcome of interest.
+If such covariates are not observed the assumption of no unmeasured confounding, see Section~\ref{nuc}, will not hold.